AdobeDocs/experience-platform.en/help/rtcdp/destinations/destinations-overview.md

 * Browse the catalog of digital properties where you can activate your data;
 * Create, edit, activate, and disable data flows to the destinations in the catalog;
 * Select which segments should be activated to destinations;
-* Select which mapping data for each profile should be sent to destinations.
+* Select which XDM data fields to send as mapping data for each profile to destinations.

 ## Types of destinations